Navigation auf uzh.ch

 ENGAGEMENT AWARD FOR SPECIAL COMMITMENT ALONGSIDE STUDIES

 With the Engagement Award for Special Commitment, the Faculty of Business, Economics and Informatics UZH recognizes students of all levels who distinguish themselves through their achievements, commitment or innovation alongside their studies.
-The winner will be chosen by the audience at the promotion ceremony on 1 June 2024.
+The winner was voted by the audience at the graduation ceremony on 1 June 2024.

 Over the past three years, Tarek Alakmeh has shown great commitment to students in a wide variety of areas.
 His appointment as president of the Informatics Students Association (ICU) two years ago marked a major milestone in his contribution to student life.
 He also took over the strategic management of the "Bestande 2.0" project and drove it forward together with a team of four.
 Tarek also showed great interest and intrinsic motivation to pursue positive changes for the benefit of students in political matters.
 He did this as President of the "fvoec x ICU" parliamentary group on the VSUZH Council.
 Council members and students alike particularly appreciated his extremely active way of representing the interests of WWF students in university-wide politics.